LaborManagement/documentation/LBE/guides/local-environment.md

 ## 8. Next Steps

-- Ready to add a new capability?
+- Ready to add a new endpoint?
 Open `guides/extend-access.md`.
 - Need to integrate another service?
 See `guides/integrate-your-service.md`.
 - Stuck on an error? `playbooks/troubleshoot-auth.md` is organised by symptom.